kkaczkow/efx/README.md

 ### Assumptions

+1. Unique id in price message cannot be null / empty.

-1. Prices are held in BigDecimal and are having scale up to 4 digits.
+2. Prices are held in BigDecimal and are having scale up to 4 digits.

+3. In case of empty ask/bid a value of 0 is be used.

-2. Timestamps in the business logic are held in Unix time
+4. Timestamps in the business logic are held in Unix time

-3. The format of incoming messages is as follows: id, currency_pair, bid, ask, timestamp
+5. The format of incoming messages is as follows: id, currency_pair, bid, ask, timestamp

-4. Currency pair has format CUR1/CUR2
+6. Currency pair has format CUR1/CUR2

-5. Timestamp in messages has dd-MM-yyyy HH:mm:ss:SSS format
+7. Timestamp in messages has dd-MM-yyyy HH:mm:ss:SSS format